rarebreed/khadga/docs/src/chapter_1.md

 - How to deploy your app to Openshift Online using docker and source-2-image
 - How to set up unit and integration tests for the front and back end
 - How to set up a CI pipeline between your deployment and your tests

+### What the app does

+We will build the functionality of the app slowly in order to make it useful early on, but to build up functionality as we go.

+- Chat application
+- WebRTC for cam-to-Cam video conferencing
+- Video recognition

+First, we will start with a relatively simple chat application.
+It will also cover things like setting up a database of users and saved chat history.
+It will also showcase how to do user authentication and authorization.

+Second, we will enhance the app so that it will do video as well as text based chatting.
+In this step, we will move from a central server, to a peer to peer based system.
+Chats can either be saved locally or stored on the discovery server.
+This step will also show how to encrypt the streams for end to end encryption.

+Lastly, we will build on the video streams enabled by the WebRTC to do image recognition.
+We will use this as a toy to detect faces that are displayed and see if it is a known user.

 ## Prerequisites